intel-analytics/ipex-llm/docs/mddocs/Quickstart/ollama_portablze_zip_quickstart.md

-# Run Ollama Portable Zip with IPEX-LLM on Intel GPU
+# Run Ollama Portable Zip on Intel GPU with IPEX-LLM

-This guide demonstrates how to use IPEX-LLM Ollama portable zip to seamlessly run LLMs on Intel GPUs, with no Python dependencies or coding required.
+This guide demonstrates how to use **Ollama portable zip** to directly run Ollama on Intel GPU with ipex-llm (without the need of manual installations).

 > [!NOTE]
 > Currently, IPEX-LLM only provides Ollama portable zip on Windows.